Early Music Now’s Latin Fiesta

 Rumbarroco’s rousing Baroque concert By Rick Walters

-Seven players on Baroque instruments (viola da gamba, violin, early guitars, cornetto, theorbo, cuatro, bass and percussion) were joined by two singers in music that percolated with physicality and infectious rhythms throughout.
+Seven players on Baroque instruments (viola da gamba, violin, early guitars, cornetto, theorbo, cuatro, bass, and percussion) were joined by two singers in music that percolated with physicality and infectious rhythms throughout.
 Often improvising over chord progressions, the concert was a refreshing hybrid of Latin jazz and Baroque music, certainly not something I’d ever imagined.
 Fandango con Joropo, which may be by Antonio Soler, was mixed with a Venezuelan folksong in an arrangement by the ensemble’s director, Laury Gutiérrez, and it turned into a knock-out jazz all-stars improvisation fest.
-One amazing solo after another added to the giddy momentum of it.
+One fantastic solo after another added to the giddy momentum of it.

-Other selections came from 16th-to-18th-century Mexico, Venezuela, Guatemala and diverse Spanish sources.
+Other selections came from 16th-to-18th-century Mexico, Venezuela, Guatemala, and diverse Spanish sources.
 The exuberant joy of the players was beyond charming.
 Everyone in the audience was swept up in it and spontaneously cheered at the end.”

 Journal Sentinel – Tap

 Rumbarroco blends Latin and historic sounds in Early Music Now performance.